intelligolabs/tutorials/docker/docker.md

 1. Once inside the container, install all the extensions you need.
 1. Open the folder with the code you want to work on.

-Additionally, you can setup VSCode so that it automatically opens a folder when attaching to a container.
-To do so, in VSCode once you are attached to the container, open the `command palette` (`F1`) and select `Dev Containers: Open Named Container Configuration File`.
+Additionally, you can setup VSCode so that it automatically opens a folder when attaching to a container, and installs the extensions you need.
+To do so, once you are attached to the container in VSCode, open the `command palette` (`F1`) and select `Dev Containers: Open Named Container Configuration File`.
 Paste the following parameters in the opened `<container_name>.json` file
 ```
 {
     "workspaceFolder": "/path/to/your/code",
+    "extensions": [
+		"ms-python.python",
+		"ms-python.vscode-pylance",
+		"ms-toolsai.jupyter",
+		"ms-toolsai.jupyter-keymap",
+		"ms-toolsai.jupyter-renderers",
+		"ms-toolsai.vscode-jupyter-cell-tags",
+		"ms-toolsai.vscode-jupyter-slideshow"
+	],
 }
 ```
 Then, open the `command palette` (`F1`) and select `Dev Containers: Open Container Configuration File`.
 Remove the `workspaceFolder` line.
 You can leave the others.